April 1868 Colorado Territory

 “I wanted to be sure Sammy was taking care of you, and that he sent those telegrams off for you.”
 Danica moved closer to the cell, her eyes on Nick.
 She saw him nod, he was hanging on the bars watching her intently.

 “Yes thank you, they even brought me a beef steak with all the fixings, if they hadn’t stopped work on the scaffold I’d have thought it was my last meal.”

-“Hell yes that’s fine, is some thing wrong or you having second thoughts?
-You keep starring at me, and considering my present situation it’s making me nervous.”
+“Hell yes that’s fine, is something wrong, or are you having second thoughts?
+You keep staring at me, and considering my present situation it’s making me nervous.”